netdata/developer-relations/engagement-handbook.md

 4. Even if the bug hasn’t yet been picked up, just let them know that it’s under consideration but due to changing priorities, it has been delayed.
 The user wants honesty and usually, the user is not irrational.

-# Example answers to common questions and events
+# Example answers to common situations

 ## Debugging an issue